 How to Use Primers on Combination Skin

-Apply about a dime-sized amount of primer (generally, the drier your skin, the more primer you might use) to the center of your face and work your way outwards and down, focusing on your forehead, nose, and the apples of your cheeks.
+Apply a dime-sized amount of primer (generally, the drier your skin, the more primer you use) to the center of your face and work your way outward and downward.

-If primer on its own is enough of a makeup base for the look you’re creating, you can simply use concealer on any blemishes before applying lip and/or eye products.
+If primer on its own is enough of a makeup base for the look you’re creating, use concealer on any blemishes before applying eyeshadow, highlighter and lip products.